IlluminatePossibilities/TheGlobalVariables/README.md

 #### iii.
 C4 Diagrams

-We leverage C4 model to describe our proposed software architecture.
+We leverage the C4 model to describe our proposed software architecture.

 ##### a.
 System Context Diagram